-To ensure emergency management processes and preparedness training as included in LAFPP's Department Emergency Plan (DEP) continue to be applicable and supportive of staff working both on-site or remotely.
+PROJECT OBJECTIVE To ensure emergency management processes and preparedness training as included in LAFPP's Department Emergency Plan (DEP) continue to be applicable and supportive of staff working both on-site or remotely. ---------------------- ---

-- a) Updated emergency management and preparedness manuals and protocols to address employees working on-site or remotely; - b) Establishment of a plan for routine inventory and replenishment of emergency supplies and kits; and, - c) Coordination of first aid/CPR/AED and other emergency preparedness training for LAFPP Staff in FY 2021-22.
+2021-22 DELIVERABLES a) Updated emergency management and preparedness manuals and protocols to address employees working on-site or remotely; b) Establishment of a plan for routine inventory and replenishment of emergency supplies and kits; and, c) Coordination of first aid/CPR/AED and other emergency preparedness training for LAFPP Staff in FY 2021-22. ------------------------- --

-- a) Conduct inventory of emergency supplies and safety kits; - b) Consolidate inventory information in central file or database and establish a formal schedule for conducting inventory and replenishment of emergency supplies; - Prepare and coordinate first aid/CPR/AED training for floor wardens and identify additional emergency management and preparedness opportunities in FY 2021-22; and, d) Review emergency notification process and accessibility of emergency preparedness information for on-site and remote employees; coordinate with Systems and/or Human Resources Sections to make any necessary updates.
+2021-22 MILESTONES BY DECEMBER 31, 2021: a) Conduct inventory of emergency supplies and safety kits; b) Consolidate inventory information in central file or database and establish a formal schedule for conducting inventory and replenishment of emergency supplies; c) Prepare and coordinate first aid/CPR/AED training for floor wardens and identify additional emergency management and preparedness opportunities in FY 2021-22; and, ----------------------- --